thiagobien/ACL/workshop/04_Building_Environment_zero/5_Trigger_Build_Pipelines/README.md

     (bastion)$ kubectl get deployment --all-namespaces | grep 'db\|rabbit'
     ```

-1. To warm up Jenkins and to populate the `dev` namespace in Kubernetes with artefacts from Sockshop, we now trigger all build pipelines in the Sockshop folder in Jenkins.
+1. To warm up Jenkins and to populate the `dev` namespace in Kubernetes with artifacts from Sockshop, we now trigger all build pipelines in the Sockshop folder in Jenkins.
 To that end, we enter the Sockshop folder :one: in the Jenkins UI.

     ![](../assets/jenkins-ui-enter-sockshop-folder.png)